 •· Understanding that your broker charges you interest for borrowing money and how that will affect the total return on your investments.

 •· Being aware that not all securities can be purchased on margin.

 •· Asking your broker whether trading on margin is appropriate for you in light of your financial resources, investment objectives and risk tolerance.

-With extensive courtroom, arbitration and mediation experience and an in-depth understanding of business and securities laws, our firm provides all of our clients with the personal service they deserve.
+With extensive courtroom, arbitration and mediation experience and an in-depth understanding of elder abuse, exploitation and securities law, our firm provides all of our clients with the personal service they deserve.
 Handling cases worth $25,000 or more, we represent clients throughout Florida and across the United States, as well as for foreign individuals that invested in U.S. banks or brokerage firms.
 Contact us to arrange your free initial consultation.